yahoo/fili/rfc/parameterizedMetrics.md

 `identifier`: The parameter value will be parsed as an identifier string.

-`filter`: The parameter accepts values parsed as the entries in the filters query parameter.
+`filter`: The parameter accepts values parsed identically to the filters query parameter.

 `dimension`: The parameter accepts values from a dimension.